String theory in twistor space and minimal tension holography: Non-linearly realised supersymmetry

 The above prescription gives a new outlook for constructing a string theory on minitwistor space.
 It says that we should view \eqref{eq:boundary_theory} as the gauge-fixed version of a theory involving both spacetime and worldsheet supersymmetry.
 Given that the generators $S^{\alpha AI}$ are weight one, we anticipate that the coordinates conjugate to the $S^{\alpha AI}$ are weight zero, giving a twisted form of the usual ${\cal N}=2$ supersymmetry.
-In particular, RNS superstring theory can be rephrased in the language of super-Riemann surfaces.\footnote{ To illustrate this point, consider a super-Riemann surface $\Sigma_{z|\theta}$ of dimension $1|1$.
-We introduce a bosonic embedding superfield, ${\cal X}^{\mu}(x,\theta) = X^{\mu}(z) + \theta \psi^{\mu}(z)$ where $h(\theta) = -h(\psi) = -\half$.
-Upon integrating out $\theta$ to pass to the reduced space, we land on the conventional RNS superstring: a bosonic Riemann surface $\Sigma_z$ with embedding coordinates $X^{\mu}(z)$ and worldsheet fermions $\psi^{\mu}(z)$. } Therefore, we have a string theory with $\mathcal{N} = 2$ supersymmetry on the worldsheet (from the inclusion of $\vartheta_A$) and $\mathcal{N} = 2$ supersymmetry in spacetime (from $\gamma$ and $\theta_A$).
-Gauging the $\mathcal{N} = 2$ superconformal algebra will give the ghost content of the theory.
+Therefore, we have a string theory with $\mathcal{N} = 2$ supersymmetry on the worldsheet (from the inclusion of $\vartheta_A$) and $\mathcal{N} = 2$ supersymmetry in spacetime (from $\gamma$ and $\theta_A$).
+Gauging the worldsheet $\mathcal{N} = 2$ superconformal algebra will give the ghost content of the theory.

-At present, we do not have an explicit construction for this gauge fixing process and the reduction to the usual matter content of the $k=1$ string, but we leave this to future work.
-We expect that this is most easily performed using an embedding into the twistor space, for reasons we shall outline in \S\ref{sec:twistor_kappa}.
-We expect both of the usual gauge symmetries (the stress tensor and $GL(1)$ scaling of the homogeneous twistor coordinates) to be encoded in this $\mathcal{N} = 2$ algebra, whilst additional gauge symmetries from the two worldsheet supersymmetries are now also important.
+At present, we do not have an explicit construction for this gauge fixing process and the reduction to the usual matter content of the $k=1$ string, and we leave this to future work.
+We expect both of the usual gauge symmetries --- the stress tensor and $GL(1)$ scaling of the homogeneous twistor coordinates --- to be encoded in this $\mathcal{N} = 2$ algebra, whilst additional gauge symmetries from the two worldsheet supersymmetries are now also important.